Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees

+Additionally, we parallelise the neighbourhood searches for shared-memory systems using the OpenMP~\cite{openmp_website} library and examine the parallel efficiency and scalability of each method for both random and sequential queries across a set of heterogeneous, openly available point cloud datasets.

-The rest of this manuscript is organised as follows: Section~\ref{sec:state-of-the-art} reviews prior work on the use of SFCs in combination with \Octrees for neighbourhood queries in 3D point clouds; Section~\ref{sec:computing-neighborhoods-in-3D-pointcloud} explains the neighbour search procedure according to the underlying data structure; Section~\ref{sec:space-filling-curves} introduces space-filling curves and, in particular, Morton and Hilbert orderings; Section~\ref{sec:enhancing-performance-through-data-locality} describes our method to improve query efficiency and defines a metric to quantify data locality; Section~\ref{sec:exp_env} outlines the experimental configuration; Section~\ref{sec:results} presents and analyses the results obtained; and, finally, Section~\ref{sec:conclusions} summarises the main conclusions.
+The rest of this manuscript is organised as follows: Section~\ref{sec:state-of-the-art} reviews prior work on neighbourhood queries in 3D point clouds, comparing our proposal with existing approaches.
+Section~\ref{sec:computing-neighborhoods-in-3D-pointcloud} explains the neighbour search procedure according to the underlying data structure; Section~\ref{sec:space-filling-curves} introduces SFCs and, in particular, Morton and Hilbert orderings; Section~\ref{sec:enhancing-performance-through-data-locality} describes our method to improve query efficiency and defines a diagnostic metric to quantify data locality; Section~\ref{sec:exp_env} outlines the experimental configuration; Section~\ref{sec:results} presents and analyses the results obtained; and, finally, Section~\ref{sec:conclusions} summarises the main conclusions.